Since 2013, UNMAS Mali has contributed to:

 - Increased safety for the delivery of humanitarian assistance.

-- Development of a national explosive ordnance disposal (EOD) response capacity, which resulted in the establishment of an EOD Operations Coordination Centre (CCO) and its own training capacity.
+- Development of national explosive ordnance disposal (EOD) response capacity, which resulted in the establishment of an EOD Operations Coordination Centre (CCO) and its own training capacity.

 4,391,584 square meters of land released to communities, 2,227 villages surveyed, 16,326 items of ERW and 111,614 items of small arms ammunition destroyed.
 Training of 1,227 Malian Defence and Security Forces (MDSF) personnel in explosive threat mitigation.

 570 tons of obsolete, unsafe and unserviceable ammunition, including 85 obsolete surface-to-air missiles (2014), and nearly 11,500 firearms safely destroyed in support to the Malian authorities.
 This represents the world’s largest ammunition stockpile disposed of by a national authority with UNMAS assistance.

-44 armouries and ammunition storage areas have been rehabilitated, and 513 MDSF personnel trained in safe and secure weapons and ammunitions management (WAM).
+49 armouries and ammunition storage areas have been rehabilitated, and 552 MDSF personnel trained in safe and secure weapons and ammunition management (WAM).

 In Mali, the United Nations Mine Action Service (UNMAS), as part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), is mandated by UN Security Council resolution 2480 (2019) which prioritizes: 1.
 Protection of civilians and stabilization efforts in the Centre; 2.
 Enhancement of national capacities in explosive ordnance threat mitigation and safe weapons and ammunition management; 3.
 Training of the MINUSMA troops in countering the explosive threat.